Montana/lan-gossip/README.md

 On to some more space, let's get into Spacial Gossip:

-* Spacial gossip is peer selection that is biased according to distance of the peer, so for example lets say we have a node, and this node is called a, so `node a', node a is proportional to `node d` where `d` is the distance of `node a`.
+* Spacial gossip is peer selection that is biased according to distance of the peer, so for example lets say we have a node, and this node is called a, so `node a`, node a is proportional to `node d` where `d` is the distance of `node a`.
-* If the underlying topology is linear, then the expected traffic per link per cycle can be expected as follows
+* If the underlying topology is linear, then the expected traffic per link per cycle can be expected as follows:

 ```bash
 < 0;